baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 { return virfunc_do (); }
 int foo::virfunc_do () const
 { ...do something... }
 ```

-In this case the real implementation of the function is in `virfunc.do` and the virtual function just calls it.
+In this case the real implementation of the function is in `virfunc_do` and the virtual function just calls it.
 There is no need for the user to call the virtual function directly as in the function `bar` above since `virfunc_do`  can be called instead.
 Therefore the linker version script could hide the symbol for the virtual function and export `virfunc_do` to be called from other DSOs.
 If the user still calls the virtual function the linker will not be able to find a definition and the programmer has to know that this means she has to rewrite the code to use `virfunc_do`.
 This makes using the class and the DSO a bit more complex.

 The consequence of hiding the virtual function is that the virtual function table slot for `virfunc` can be handled with a relative relocation.
 This is a big gain not only because this relocation type is much faster to handle.
 Since virtual function tables contain data references the relocation of the virtual function table slots must happen at startup time.

-The improved example above assumes that direct calls are more frequent than calls through the virtual function table since there is additional overhead (one extra function call) involved when calling virfunc.
+The improved example above assumes that direct calls are more frequent than calls through the virtual function table since there is additional overhead (one extra function call) involved when calling `virfunc`.
 If this assumption is wrong and calls through the virtual function table are more frequent, then the implementations of the two functions can be swapped.

 In summary, the number and size of virtual function tables should be kept down since it directly impacts startup time behavior.
 If virtual functions cannot be avoided the implementations of the functions should not be exported.